 Some facilities provide an area for members of the public to drop off green garden waste.

 4. Compacting/ Reloading

-Solid waste can either be emptied into a pit, discharged onto the tipping floor or transferred direct to another vehicle.
+Solid waste can either be emptied into a pit, discharged onto the tipping floor or transferred directly to another vehicle.
 Waste is then packed onto a bigger transport vehicle and finally sent on to its next location at a landfill or incinerator.
-Recyclables may be exported although this practise is denigrated.

 Jobs at WTSs